panchSAHIL/Angular-Recipr-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.5.

 how to run

 git clone

-go inside the recipe app
+g0o inside the recipe app

 do npm install

 then ng serve --o

 ## Development server